 What is the difference between veneers, crowns and implants?

-When choosing between veneers, crowns and implants, it’s important to consider factors such as individual needs, personal preferences and ultimately health of your teeth.
-Your dentist can help you decide which option is best for you.
+When deciding between veneers, crowns, and implants, consider your individual needs, personal preferences, and the overall health of your teeth.
+Your dentist can help you determine the most suitable option for your specific situation.

 Aftercare for dental veneers